The Hobbit Tolkien Fan Edit Recut

 • As always, removed the most offending silly moments, including cutting the Elf-Dwarf romance jokes and some other moments that went too far.

 • The White Council scene is cut and an abbreviated version can be found on my Special Features.
 As soon as Elrond and Gandalf walk off at night, we cut away with a new music transition to various establishing shots of Rivendell in the morning with Bilbo (who no longer finds the Shards of Narsil).
+The heavy handed connections to The Lord of the Rings films throughout The Hobbit films felt out of place and unnecessary from my perspective, especially considering my goal of being accurate to the book.
+As such, I have cut back on the fan service and instead let the audience enjoy connections between the two stories through more subtle references.

 4. Over Hill and Under Hill